Sun: Composition

-The Sun is composed primarily of the chemical elements hydrogen and helium.
+The Sun consists mainly of the elements hydrogen and helium.
 At this time in the Sun's life, they account for 74.9% and 23.8%, respectively, of the mass of the Sun in the photosphere.
 All heavier elements, called metals in astronomy, account for less than 2% of the mass, with oxygen (roughly 1% of the Sun's mass), carbon (0.3%), neon (0.2%), and iron (0.2%) being the most abundant.

 The Sun's original chemical composition was inherited from the interstellar medium out of which it formed.
-Originally it would have contained about 71.1% hydrogen, 27.4% helium, and 1.5% heavier elements.
+Originally it would have been about 71.1% hydrogen, 27.4% helium, and 1.5% heavier elements.
 The hydrogen and most of the helium in the Sun would have been produced by Big Bang nucleosynthesis in the first 20 minutes of the universe, and the heavier elements were produced by previous generations of stars before the Sun was formed, and spread into the interstellar medium during the final stages of stellar life and by events such as supernovae.

 Since the Sun formed, the main fusion process has involved fusing hydrogen into helium.
 Over the past 4.6 billion years, the amount of helium and its location within the Sun has gradually changed.
-Within the core, the proportion of helium has increased from about 24% to about 60% due to fusion, and some of the helium and heavy elements have settled from the photosphere towards the center of the Sun because of gravity.
-The proportions of heavier elements is unchanged.
-Heat is transferred outward from the Sun's core by radiation rather than by convection (see Radiative zone below), so the fusion products are not lifted outward by heat; they remain in the core and gradually an inner core of helium has begun to form that cannot be fused because presently the Sun's core is not hot or dense enough to fuse helium.
+The proportion of helium within the core has increased from about 24% to about 60% due to fusion, and some of the helium and heavy elements have settled from the photosphere toward the centre of the Sun because of gravity.
+The proportions of heavier elements are unchanged.
+Heat is transferred outward from the Sun's core by radiation rather than by convection (see Radiative zone below), so the fusion products are not lifted outward by heat; they remain in the core, and gradually an inner core of helium has begun to form that cannot be fused because presently the Sun's core is not hot or dense enough to fuse helium.
 In the current photosphere, the helium fraction is reduced, and the metallicity is only 84% of what it was in the protostellar phase (before nuclear fusion in the core started).
 In the future, helium will continue to accumulate in the core, and in about 5 billion years this gradual build-up will eventually cause the Sun to exit the main sequence and become a red giant.

 The chemical composition of the photosphere is normally considered representative of the composition of the primordial Solar System.
-The solar heavy-element abundances described above are typically measured both using spectroscopy of the Sun's photosphere and by measuring abundances in meteorites that have never been heated to melting temperatures.
+Typically, the solar heavy-element abundances described above are measured both by using spectroscopy of the Sun's photosphere and by measuring abundances in meteorites that have never been heated to melting temperatures.
 These meteorites are thought to retain the composition of the protostellar Sun and are thus not affected by the settling of heavy elements.
 The two methods generally agree well.